paulikauro/nOREstone/for_testers_and_contributors.md

 be fixed in the next versions of n**ORE**stone.
 - The way a *Nodestone* simulation sends its data back to the server is by sending block changes.
 So if you break a repeater while the simulation is going, you'll see it magically reappear back once it changes state.
+- While how redstone is simulated is out of scope for n**ORE**stone, the way the redstone from *Nodestone* is rendered back to the world is n**ORE**stone's job.
+Please do tell us if you find bugs related to that.
+Especially when it comes to possible block NBT deletion.
 - Thanks for testing!

 ### Contributing